YorkEarwaker/Climate-Model/pbs/README.md

 TODO
 * <todo: contact SRC,  >
-* <todo: find GitHub and other repository code sources in the public domain >
+* <todo: find and link to SRC GitHub and other repository code sources in the public domain >

 DONE
 * <done: intent to commit, >